Here's an exclusive interview with Phlearn's Aaron Nace, a real celebrity in the online Photoshop tutorials world.

 When I was a kid, I loved to draw and create magical worlds on paper.
 In my mid-twenties I picked up a camera and fell in love.
 I found that I was able to use my love of drawing, Photoshop, and photography to create images that express my thoughts and emotions.

 In 2011 I founded PHLEARN.com to bring free, creative education to anyone around the world.

-Q Were you formally educated or a self-taught digital artist and photographer?
+Q Tell us a bit about your photography journey.
+Were you formally educated or a self-taught digital artist and photographer?